callstack-workshops/native-modules-new-arch/README.md

 ## Step 6 (stretch): Async methods with Promise resolvers

-Add a `fetchScore(userId)` method that returns a `Promise<number>`.
+Add a `fetchScore(userId)` method that returns a `Promise<number>`, plus a third Card to display its loading state and result.
 The point of this step is the authoring difference, not the network call itself; we simulate the work with a one-second delay rather than a real HTTP request, to keep the workshop deterministic and offline-friendly.
-See Appendix A for the production-ready URLSession / HttpURLConnection variant.

 ### Update the TS spec